 Router vs. Switch

-- Functionality: Routers direct data packets between different networks, making them ideal for managing internet traffic.
-Switches, on the other hand, connect devices within the same network, facilitating internal communication.
+- Functionality: Routers direct data between different networks, making them ideal for enterprises needing to connect multiple locations.
+Switches, on the other hand, manage data within a single network, which is beneficial for mid-market companies focusing on internal communication.

 Router Configuration and Setup